Kirkwall Lifeboat Station: History

 Funded by Miss M. E. Foster, a new lifeboat 17-13 Margaret Foster (ON 1231) was placed on service at Kirkwall in 1998.
 In one of the first services of the new lifeboat, and in force 9 conditions, local GP Dr. Peter Fay was taken on board, to a suspected heart-attack victim on the rig-support vessel Stream Truck, 17 mi north of the station.
-Having been seasick all the way, Fay immediately set about his duties on arrival at the vessel.
-Dr. Peter Fay received 'The Thanks of the Institution inscribed on Vellum - Doctor's award'.
+Despite suffereing seasickness the whole journey, Fay immediately set about his duties on arrival at the vessel.
+For this service, Dr. Peter Fay was accorded 'The Thanks of the Institution inscribed on Vellum - Doctor's award'.

 The relief lifeboat 17-33 Beth Sell (ON 1262), on station in September 2020, was called to the creel boat Kingfisher (DH 110), which had fouled her propellers, 26 mi south east of Orkney.
-Arriving at the vessel at 16:35, in near gale-force conditions, the boat was taken in tow, arriving back at Kirkwall 7-hours later.
+Arriving at the vessel at 16:35, in near gale-force conditions, the boat was taken in tow, arriving back at Kirkwall seven hours later.